firebase/firebase-admin-node/etc/firebase-admin.database.api.md

 import { Agent } from 'http';
 import { DataSnapshot } from '@firebase/database-types';
-import { enableLogging as enableLogging_2 } from '@firebase/database-compat/standalone';
 import { EventType } from '@firebase/database-types';
 import { FirebaseDatabase } from '@firebase/database-types';
 import { OnDisconnect } from '@firebase/database-types';